 This segment of business model canvas will identify the ways the business organisation value proposition generates money for the business.
-It identifies whether the business organisation have multiple methods of generating revenue and is the pricing strategy for the products offered by the business organisation or not.
-Through what channels do the business organisation pay and does the business organisation offer multiple forms of payment.
-Visible achievers value the proposition with their different types of trains providing the different facilities within budget that generates cost for their business.
-All the data of the travellers will be monitored and valued.
-Consumers want to pay within their budget but also wants to luxurious services.
-Though, the existing problems in some types of trains will make the consumers to pay less for more features and services.
+Though the revenue stream is prevalent it generally fall within two main categories, primary and seconday income.
+Visible achievers value the proposition with their different types of trains providing the different facilities within budget that generates revenue for their business.
+In this 21st century digital on-board services are very cost effective and at the same time offer new revenue streams for any transport provider (Trolexaporta.com, 2020).
+One way to increase revenue option for the Visible Achiever would be to divert the passenger activity from public internet to digital on-board services, on which premium content can be made available for a small fee, at the same time the pre-booking of hotels, rental cars, tourist trips and other restaurants can be done.
+At the same time a small fee can be charged from these hotels, restaurants and other advertisers.

 Channels

 This segment outlines how would the business organisation convey your offer and how would the business organisation arrive at the client portions with the utilisation of different channels.
 This includes business organisation’s flexibly, circulation, showcasing, and correspondence channels.
-It is accurate to say that they are very much incorporated and cost effective and is safe to say that they are used adequately or not.
 The main channels that the business organisation will use are websites, mobile applications, social media platforms and direct sales that will help in reaching numerous people and attracting them towards visible achievers.

 Key Resources

 This segment will identify explicit key resources that are important to convey the offer of the business organisation.
-Consider what assets the business organisation appropriation channels and income streams may require to work.
-Also, consider what assets are expected in order to keep up client connections.
-Does the business organisation require a ton of capital or HR?
-Visible achievers key resources are their platforms, development teams, data base of their consumers and the force of sales.
+Key resources are generally divided in four groups, namely intellectual, human, financial and physical (Carter, C & Carter.
+M, 2020).
+Just like any other business, Visible Achiever would require HR to look after various employee related aspect, physical resources where the trains can be parked for maintenance and obviously the financial resources for its day to day operations.
+As stated by Casanueva.
+C, Gallego.
+A and Cobena.
+A, (2019) complementarity usually refers to the firms resoruces that takes parts in alliances with various other companies and operators.

 Key Activities

-This segment of business model canvas will identify explicit key exercises are important to convey business organisation incentive.
-What exercises set the organisation apart from others and consider how the business organisation's special contrasts in its income streams, dispersion channels, or client connections.
-Therefore, the key activities of visible achievers are their building of community with the retention of their consumers and acquisition.
+This segment of business model canvas will identify explicit key exercises that are important to convey business organisation incentive.
+The key activities that Visible Achievers can engage in through their operations would be in marketing of their activities (adding further value to their product), administrative activities (maintaining professional relationships with customers and other vendors).

 Key Partners

 This segment of business model canvas helps in recognising the business organisation's key accomplices.
 This can comprise of significant providers in your gracefully chain.
-What distinct advantages does the organisation get from these accomplices?
-What key exercises are performed by these accomplices?
-Consider why the business organisation works with these key accomplices and the inspirations driving them.
 Visible achiever’s key partners are the social influencers, travel planners, bloggers, service enablers and the travel investors.
+Visible Achievers can achieve bigger market share by having mergers with other key partners in the industry.

 Task 2